lorenz0890/seminar2024/use_for_presentation/readme_for_presentation.txt

 opposed to homgeneous init of 1-WL with node features set to one).

-.) training was conducted on 80% random train split with 3 layer GIN/GCN and adam optimizer at lr=0.01 for 20 epochs. embeddings were extreacted at the end of each epoch.
+.) training was conducted on 80% random train split with 3 layer GIN/GCN and adam optimizer at lr=0.01 for 20 epochs. embeddings were extreacted at the end of each epoch (hidden layer dimensions 32).

 .) intra cluster cosine similarity: cosine similarity between node embeddings of the same WL color of the graph. inter cluster cosine similarity: cosine similarity between nodes of differen WL color of the graph.